Chia-Network/chia-docs/docs/03consensus/vdfs.md

 # 3.3 VDFs

-A Verifiable Delay Function, also referred to as a proof of time or VDF, is a proof that a sequential function was executed a certain number of times.
+A Verifiable Delay Function, also referred to as a Proof of Time or VDF, is a proof that a sequential function was executed a certain number of times.

 **Verifiable**: This means that after performing the computation (which takes time), the Prover can create a very small proof in a very short time, and the Verifier can verify this proof without having to redo the whole computation.